 Joan considers food through the lenses of history, culture, and tradition.
 She regularly contributes to The New York Times, Food Arts Magazine, and Tablet Magazine and is the author of ten award-winning cookbooks.
 Her most recent book is Quiches, Kugels, and Couscous: My Search for Jewish Cooking in France, which was named one of the 10 best cookbooks of 2010 by NPR, Food and Wine, and Bon Appétit magazines.
 In 1994, Nathan's Jewish Cooking in America won both the James Beard Award and the IACP/Julia Child Cookbook of the Year Award.
 Eleven years later, these awards were bestowed upon her 2005 cookbook The New American Cooking.
 The mother of three grown children, Ms. Nathan lives in Washington, D.C. and Martha's Vineyard with her husband, attorney Allan Gerson.

-Doris Patinkin Rubin – Butter Pecan Matzo Chips, Mock Chopped Liver, Passover Butter Cookies
+Doris Patinkin Rubin z"l – Butter Pecan Matzo Chips, Mock Chopped Liver, Passover Butter Cookies

-Doris is the proud mother of Tony award winner, TV and Broadway star, Mandy Patinkin, Often away from home, Mandy was calling his mother for recipes.
+Doris was the proud mother of Tony award winner, TV and Broadway star, Mandy Patinkin, Often away from home, Mandy was calling his mother for recipes.
 He encouraged her to write down all of the recipes so they would become a legend for her 16 grandchildren.
 Thus was the start of her writing career, which includes two cookbooks, Grandma Doralee Patinkin's Jewish Family Cookbook and Grandma Doralee Patinkin's Holiday Cookbook: A Jewish Family's Celebrations.
-Her children are now grown and she has five great-grandchildren.
-Grandma Doralee is sharing their favorite Passover goodies, which many of their friends now incorporate into their Passover table.
-Grandma Doralee hopes you enjoy these recipes as well.

 Tina Wasserman – Gefilte Fish Mold, What to do with the Soup Chicken Salad, and Brisket Prune Tzimmes